 - Queen Saovabha Memorial Institute, Thai Red Cross Society,

 Bangkok, Thailand (662) 252-0161-4; email@example.com

-Some information was collected from various what we think are legitimate sources of emergency information regarding snake bite.
+Information for this article was collected from legitimate sources of emergency information regarding snakebite treatment.

 If you want to dispute these steps – please send email to: firstname.lastname@example.org.